sem32/freeswitch-PushNotificator/README.md

 # Freeswitch PushNotification module
 mod_apn: Push notifications module of VoIP telephony system [Freeswitch](http://freeswitch.org)<br>
-Module APN listens for `sofia::register` event and parses `Contact` header from SIP REGISTER method and store all necessary information to db for use it later.<br>
+Module APN listens to `sofia::register` event, parses `Contact` header from SIP REGISTER and store all necessary information to db.<br>
 In case if Freeswitch generate a call to target, which has stored token(s), endpoint `apn_wait` send http request to push server (cloud based or server based) with all info regarding device (platform, push token and so on)<br>
-Listens for `sofia::register` event and originate call when receive new REGISTER SIP message from target device.
+Mod APN listens to `sofia::register` event and originate call when receive new REGISTER SIP message from target device.
 ## Dependencies
 ```
 libcurl